allison-chavez/MechaCar_Statistical_Analysis/README.md

 - The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not

-The variance is below 100 for the total, therefore it meets criteria.
+Yes, for the total because the variance is below 100 for the total summary, therefore it meets criteria for manufacturing.
 Looking at each lot individually no, for lot 3 exceeds 100 pounds per square inch.
+When looking at the variance.

 ## T-Tests on Suspension Coils
 ![alt text](https://github.com/allison-chavez/MechaCar_Statistical_Analysis/blob/main/Console%20Images/Ttest%20P%24I.png)
 ![alt text](https://github.com/allison-chavez/MechaCar_Statistical_Analysis/blob/main/Console%20Images/Ttest.png)

 Lot 1 and lot 2 have normal distributions but when you look at lot 3 it is not, the variance exceeds and the pvalue is lower than 0.5.
 Therefore, lot 3 differs and is not normally distributed.

 ## Study Design: MechaCar vs Competition